kiarashplusplus/expo-gemini-live/README.md

 - **Missing Python packages**: Ensure the virtual environment is active (`which python` should point inside `.venv`).
 - **Module import errors in tests**: Confirm `pip install -e "./server[dev]"` ran successfully and you're using Python 3.11+.
 - **Daily API failures**: Toggle `MOCK_DAILY=true` locally or set `DAILY_SAMPLE_ROOM_URL` to reuse a test room until you have your API key ready.
+- **Gemini "can't see" video**: The backend currently installs Pipecat **0.0.94** (`pip show pipecat-ai`), whose `GeminiModalities` enum only exposes `TEXT` and `AUDIO`. `InputParams.modalities` therefore rejects strings like `AUDIO_AND_VIDEO`, and `GeminiLiveLLMService.handle_user_image_frame` is a no-op, so Daily camera frames never reach Gemini.
+To enable true video grounding you'll need a Pipecat release that adds a VIDEO modality plus frame forwarding—track their release notes and upgrade when that lands.